Varadmuley33/Varadmuley33/README.md

 # 👨‍💻 Varad Muley

-**Aspiring Software Developer | BE Computer Engineering (SPPU)**
-Focused on logical programming, strong fundamentals, and clean code architecture.
+**Software Developer | BE Computer Engineering (SPPU)** Strong in logical programming, focused on fundamentals and clean code architecture.

 ---